-VegeSafe is committed to providing the community with relevant information about their veggie gardens and backyards to help minimize exposure from environmental contaminants so that gardeners can enjoy home grown food without being concerned about the quality of the soils.
+VegeSafe is committed to providing the community with relevant information about their veggie gardens and backyards to help minimize exposure to environmental contaminants so that gardeners can enjoy homegrown food without being concerned about the quality of the soils.
 Their motto is “Carry on Gardening“.

 Participants receive a formal report with their soil results and are provided with links to information and advice about “what to do next” in the event of soils containing elevated concentrations of metals and metalloids.
 They accept soil from all Australian states and territories.